plushmonkey/avalanche/README.md

 This sends book data with many pages to the MC|BEdit plugin channel.
 The pages aren't valid JSON, so each page that the server tries to deserialize will throw an exception.
 One instance is enough to freeze a server up by sending 10000 page book every tick.
-This can be used to create many 10000 page books.
-These can be placed in a Shulker Box and used to keep a player from logging in.
+With enough of these placed in a Shulker Box, the player holding it won't be able to login.
 This is all possible in Survival mode.

 ### creative-world-lag